apl-ocean-engineering/rosbags2video/README.md

 ## Installing the rosbags / rosbags-image version

 This version uses [PDM](https://pdm-project.org/en/latest/) as its build engine.
+To use:

-Install PDM per the [install instructions](https://pdm-project.org/en/latest/#recommended-installation-method).
+1. Install PDM per the [install instructions](https://pdm-project.org/en/latest/#recommended-installation-method).

-Then, in the `bag2video` direectory
+2. In the `rosbags2video` direectory

 ```
+pdm use
 pdm install
 ```

 This will install dependencies in a venv.

-Then,
+3. Activate the venv:

 ```
 eval $(pdm venv activate)
 ```

-to activate the venv.
-The scripts can be called as `bag2video` or `bag2images`
+The scripts can be called as `bag2video` or `bag2images`.
 From there, see the `Usage` instructions below.

 ## Usage